flatcar-archive/flatcar-docs/os/booting-on-vagrant.md

 ## Shared folder setup

 Optionally, you can share a folder from your laptop into the virtual machine.
-This is useful for easily getting code and Dockerfiles into Flatcar Linux.
+This is useful for easily getting code and Dockerfiles into Flatcar Container Linux.

 ```ini
 config.vm.synced_folder ".", "/home/core/share", id: "core", :nfs => true,  :mount_options   => ['nolock,vers=3,udp']